On the optimal sets in P\'olya and Makai type inequalities: Preliminary results

-The following Lemmata will be a key point for the different quantitative estimates.
-The first one will be crucial to prove the quantitative estimates involving $\alpha(\Omega)$ for the P\'olya torsion and eigenvalue functionals, that is the following. \begin{lemma} Let $\Omega$ be a non-empty, bounded, open and convex set of $\R^n$.
-Then
+The following lemma is a key ingredient for the quantitative estimates.
+The first estimate will be crucial for proving the quantitative bounds involving $\alpha(\Omega)$ for the P\'olya torsion and eigenvalue functionals, while the second one will be used to establish the estimates involving $\beta(\Omega)$. \begin{lemma} Let $\Omega\in \mathcal{K}_n$.
+Then, for all $t\in (0,R_\Omega)$, we have